Skip to main content

 This guide is intended for developers and architects implementing OAuth 2.0 integrations with Pleo APIs.
 It focuses on understanding the OAuth 2.0 workflow and configuring Postman correctly.
 The focus is not on implementing production-grade token handling.

-All instructions assume OAuth 2.0 integration with Pleo APIs.
+• An OAuth 2.0 integration with Pleo APIs

 OAuth 2.0 Workflow Steps